TWINDLY BRIDGE CHARTER SCHOOL

 Click here for more information

-Each semester, the 4Cs is worth .125 credits or .25 credits each year.
-By the end of senior year, each student will have earned 1.0 credit for the 4Cs courses.
+Each semester, the 4Cs is worth .25 credits or .50 credits each year.
+By the end of senior year, each student needs to have earned 1.0 credit for the 4Cs courses.

 Ideally, your child will already be completing this task in another course.
 For example, your child may write a research paper for their English class with a social studies or science topic.
 This could be submitted as the required artifact.
 Maybe your child completed a science experiment this year.
 If they did not write a report on their research and experiment, have them write a report.